A U.S. labor Shortage? Here are 10 Problems With That.

-What makes it worse is that people are working more and are able to afford less.
-To really see this for what it is, consider that our great grandparents had one person working, mom stayed home, they had a fairly big family, a decent house and so on.
-Compare this with the idea that each generation since has a marked DECREASE in lifestyle, smaller family and smaller house to the point that many are now forced to rent – even with the inclusion of the spouse (and sometimes the kids) taking up full-time work.
+It is worse because people are working more and can afford less.
+To see this for what it is, consider that our great-grandparents had one person working, mom stayed home, they had a fairly big family, a decent house, and so on.
+Compare this with the idea that each generation since has a marked DECREASE in lifestyle, smaller family, and smaller house to the point that many are now forced to rent – even with the inclusion of the spouse (and sometimes the kids) taking up full-time work.

 Do yourself a favor and imagine what comes next.

 We now live in a world where this is somehow celebrated.
 Headlines seen during the research for this article include things like “Oklahoma beats cash collection record,” “Spike in sales tax revenue creates surplus in Wichita Falls budget,” “Washington taxpayers will be providing a record $45 billion in revenues to state lawmakers for 2017-19” and of course, “Feds Collect Record Individual Income Taxes Through May“.
 I didn’t see a single article about the outcry.
 Truth be known, most people don’t understand why this is a problem.
 And to think we just celebrated Independence Day, the celebration of people declaring to their tyrannical government that raising our taxes and taking our arms was simply unacceptable.
 Thanks to government-run education, most just don’t get it.